 - DRESS syndrome (drug reaction with eosinophilia and systemic symptoms)

 The dose of diethylcarbamazine (DEC) prescribed for TPE is 6 mg/kg in three doses for 21 days.

 Toxicity and Side Effect Management

 Diethylcarbamazine has mild side effects which include fever, headache, and gastrointestinal manifestations.

 Most of the patients have shown good response after treatment with DEC.
 Despite treatment, mild interstitial lung disease has been found to persist in some patients.
 Studies have shown that almost 20% of patients may relapse in five years.

-Patients developing pulmonary hypertension may have a poor prognosis because most of the times it is irreversible.
+Patients developing pulmonary hypertension may have a poor prognosis because, most of the time, it is irreversible.